splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

  You can generate a payment calendar for the customer with the use of templates.

 By default payment calendar generating is disabled.
-To enable it you need to activate it in `Config -> Finance -> Settings`.
+To enable it you need to activate the `Payment Calendar` option in `Config -> Finance -> Settings`.

 ![Generate payment calendar](generate_payment_calendar.png)